 Se Eun Park

 CS Academy is an world-class, interactive high school programming and computer science curriculum that bridges the gap between the fun, engaging K-8 resources and rigorous AP CS courses.
 Microsoft TEALS has adopted this curriculum as part of their Intro to Computer Science offering.

 Students learn through interactive notes and over 250 coding exercises, ranging from drawings to animated games!

 As the lead UX designer, I prioritize short-term goals within long-term goals through research, feedback, and business needs.
-From site visits, teacher interviews, and competitive analyses to surveys, design sprints, and affinity diagrams, I the team in discovering and tackling problems.
+From site visits, teacher interviews, and competitive analyses to surveys, design sprints, and affinity diagrams, I lead the team in discovering and tackling problems.
 We design iteratively, test out multiple designs, and stay in check with feasibility.

 Students don't read.
 This was my first challenge in joining the team.
 I started out by asking two questions: